justjosias/jw/README.md

 This is different.
 This is a tool for writing out your thoughts Twitter-style, with a CLI for managing, writing, and editing posts.

 Writing out quick thoughts in quick post-format is what this tool is about.
 I am writing this for myself to be able to keep track of my thoughts in the past, as it can be quite helpful in the future in so many ways.

+To outline the philosophy of the project, I wrote a [blog post](https://josias.dev/justwrite/).

 This is currently under development, so there are no promises to its completeless or stability at the moment.